Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning: Introduction

-Due to the rich expressivity and capability, linear temporal logic (LTL) is capable of describing a wide range of complex tasks composed of logically organized sub-tasks \cite{Belta2007,Baier2008,Cai2022}.
+Due to the rich expressivity and capability, linear temporal logic (LTL) is capable of describing a wide range of complex tasks composed of logically organized sub-tasks \cite{Baier2008}.
 By converting the LTL specification into an automaton, learning algorithms are often exploited to facilitate the motion planning of robotic systems.
 For instance, modular deep reinforcement learning is incorporated with a limit deterministic generalized B\"uchi automaton (LDGBA) to enable continuous motion planning of an autonomous dynamical system \cite{Cai2021b}.
 Learning-based probabilistic motion planning subject to the deterministic Rabin automaton (DRA) guideline in the presence of environment and motion uncertainties is investigated in \cite{Cai2021c}.
 Truncated LTL is leveraged to facilitate the reward design in \cite{Li2019}, which can be converted into a finite-state predicate automaton (FSPA) to improve the performance of reinforcement learning in robotic planning.
-Similar to the automaton, reward machine (RM) is proposed to offer dense rewards feedback in \cite{Camacho2019}, which can be translated from a variety of temporal logic specifications to improve the sample efficiency of reinforcement learning methods.
-However, most of these aforementioned methods highly rely on the representation of system states in the form of either automaton or RM, which not only grows exponentially with respect to the task complexity, but also are not effective for neural networks to forward propagation.
+Similar to the automaton, reward machine (RM) is proposed to offer dense rewards feedback in \cite{Icarte2022}, which can be translated from a variety of temporal logic specifications to improve the sample efficiency of reinforcement learning methods.
+However, most of these aforementioned methods highly rely on the representation of system states in the form of either automaton or RM, which not only grows exponentially with respect to the task complexity, but also are not effective for deep learning (i.e., the customized automaton states with sorted index or manually one-hot encoding in RM generally cannot facilitate the gradient propagation of neural networks).
 When considering representing the LTL as a neural network, the work of \cite{Kuo2020} exploits a compositional recurrent neural network (RNN) as an encoder to train the learning agent to understand LTL semantics.
 However, RNN generally suffers from high computational cost due to its inherently sequential nature precluding parallelization.
-In \cite{Vaezipoor2021}, the compositional syntax and the semantics of LTL are exploited by the relational graph convolutional network (R-GCN) to enable the generalization to new tasks.
-However, it cannot offer interpretable guidance to the learning agent due to the irregularity of the R-GCN architecture \cite{yuan2020explainability}.
+In \cite{vaezipoor2021ltl2action}, the compositional syntax and the semantics of LTL are exploited by the relational graph convolutional network (R-GCN) to enable the generalization to new tasks.
+However, it cannot offer interpretable guidance to the agent due to irregularity of the R-GCN architecture \cite{yuan2022explainability}.